gilhuss/Download-Candles-Anytime/README.md

 # Cryptocurrency Candle Downloader
 ## Overview
-The Cryptocurrency Candle Downloader is a Python-based tool designed to simplify the process of fetching historical candle data for various cryptocurrencies.
+The "Download Candles Anytime" is a Python-based tool designed to simplify the process of fetching historical candle data for various cryptocurrencies.
 Leveraging the powerful CCXT library, this script offers access to a wide range of exchanges, providing users with the flexibility to select their preferred source of data.
 The intuitive interface, built with tkinter and customtkinter, ensures a seamless user experience from start to finish.

 ## Features
 - Wide Exchange Support: Utilizes CCXT to fetch data from a majority of cryptocurrency exchanges.